---

 Trees without compiling

 To get a plain JavaScript AST without running plugins or rendering, use the tree functions.
-Each parses the source and returns a materialized tree directly (not a result object), and accepts only a features option.
+Each parses the source and returns a materialized tree directly (not a result object), and accepts a TreeOptions object with a features and a position option.

 import { markdownToMdast } from "satteri";